Roki100/YouTube-rows-fix/README.md

 ###### Big thanks to:
 [jiraph](https://github.com/jiraph) (doesn't use github) - For every help with the project, He has helped to solve a math problem with width calculation and he is the creator of thumbnail size customization feature!

+[sapondanaisriwan](https://github.com/sapondanaisriwan) - For [fullscreen width grid code](https://github.com/Roki100/YouTube-rows-fix/issues/1#issuecomment-1666367171), It was a feature requested by 2 people so i decided to "yoink" it into the userstyle :P

 ---
 ##### The nuke shorts functionality code has been borrowed from [YouTube Anti Shorts made by sapondanaisriwan licensed under MIT license.](https://github.com/sapondanaisriwan/youtube-anti-shorts)